-This document gives an overview of the performance of independent sector providers of care to NHS patients.
+This document gives an overview of the performance of independent sector providers of care.
+It uses publicly available data, much of which relates to care provided by the sector for NHS patients.
 It focuses on care sectors represented by IHPN members and the indicators available cover five broad domains of quality: